 Because I've been and still am very busy editing COCA, I've now reached the point where I don't have any pre-written blog posts, just the ideas, which is kind of frightening to me.
 So I'm writing this one on the fly!

 As a writer, this necessarily means writing diversely.
 My experience trying to write diversely when it comes to race, though, has been a clumsy one.
 The town where I live is a very not-diverse place.
-This is partly due to its isolated nature and partly due to the high socioeconomic level you have to be at to make a living here, but in basis, almost everyone is white, although we have a fair representation of Asians.
-I know of a few Hispanics, and I knew a total of two black kids growing up.
+This is partly due to its isolated nature and partly due to the high cost of living, but in basis, the majority is white, with a fair representation of Asians.
+I can think of a handful of Hispanic kids, and a total of two black ones, of whom I knew when I was growing up.

 Now for my recap post on Ch1Con 2015!
 As y'all should know, I went this past weekend to Chicago to attend this spectacular event for the second time, my adventures with the first being detailed here (I also spoke at the more private session in 2012, via the magic of the Internet).
 This time, I went by plane leaving Friday, which was really cool.
 I didn't get to see as much of the complex and unexpected geography outside, but there's something to be said for the bird's eye view.
 I looked out as much as I could without getting blinded by all the clouds.
 And of course, it was a much shorter trip.